 Family finance program specialists are providing free, one-on-one financial conversations.
 Financial educators are available to talk about options for revising a budget, prioritizing bills, paying down debt and connecting Iowans with community resources to stretch reduced incomes.
 Iowans can connect with a family finance specialist by phone or email.
 The conversations are free and confidential.
 Click the link above for more info.

-Story County is the most food insecure county in all of Iowa.
+Story County has historically been one of the most food insecure counties in all of Iowa.
 The COVID-19 pandemic has impacted our local food insecurity.
 In the link above you can find information on a variety of food resources, including food pantries county-wide (and their changes during this time), school district food resources during COVID-19, and other food resources available to you.
 If you have any resources to add, updates, or questions, please contact Anneke Mundel, Community Impact Director at UWSC.